 Mayor Repeats The Old Substainable Song

-Nevermind the minimum wage workers and predators that follow.
+Never mind the minimum wage workers and those that prey on tourists that follow.

 The Holman renovation will include four ocean-view penthouses, eight new stores, and 25 2,000-square-foot luxury condos.